Oneo64/Starlattice/Technology/Spacecraft.md

     - Shield Generator Module
     - Wormhole Transporter Module

 The Anora Vindaror M-8 is a giant spacecraft designed for battles in outer space and for ground siege.
+For camouflage, the outer hull is coloured with a thin coat of light-absorbant black paint.

 #### Anora Vindaror M8D2
  - **Manufacturer:** Anora Spacecraft Manufacturing